awsdocs/amazon-ec2-user-guide/doc_source/UsingAlarmActions.md

 + Software issues on the physical host
 + Hardware issues on the physical host that impact network reachability

 The recover action is supported only on instances that meet certain characteristics\.
-For more information, see [Requirements](ec2-instance-recover.md#instance-recovery-requirements)\.
+For more information, see [Recover your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-recover.html)\.

 If your instance has a public IP address, it retains the public IP address after recovery\.